 Citation and Research Management Tools

 - Citation and Research Management Tools: Citation and research management tools help you organize your research and keep track of your references.
 They also make it easy to add citations into the documents you're working on and automatically generate bibliographies in most styles.
-Harvard supports the use of several citation tools including: EndNote, Mendeley and Zotero.
+Harvard Library primarily supports the use of Zotero, EndNote, and Overleaf Pro +.